miguelmota/ember-translations-blueprint/README.md

 # Ember Translations Blueprint

 Can be used in conjuction with [Ember-I18n](https://github.com/jamesarosen/ember-i18n).
-Take a look at example app files.
+Take a look at the example `app/` files.

 # Usage

 ```bash
 ember g route dashboard/settings
 ```

-Generates:

 ```bash
 create app/routes/dashboard/settings.js